Skip to Main Content

 Check audio on your computer or have headphones ready.

-Fake News: Sources that entirely fabricate information, disseminate deceptive content, or grossly distort actual news reports.
+Fake News: Sources that intentionally fabricate information, disseminate deceptive content, or grossly distort actual news reports.

 Satire: Sources that use humor, irony, exaggeration, ridicule, satire, and false information to comment on current events.